mjgordon/cl-ifc/README.md

-Utility to load and extract information from IFC files in Common Lisp.
+IFC format implementation in Common Lisp.
-Very early, not currently functional.

-General plan is to automatically generate CLOS classes at compile time by parsing the IFC EXPRESS schemas.
+Planned Features:
+- Local IFC types, entities, functions, and rules generated from the standard.
+- File loader for IFC step files

+In Progress